-In Year 10 all students will be engaged in a Career Development Program that starts in Year 10 and continues into Year 11 and 12.
+In Year 10 all students will be engaged in the School's Career Development Program that commences in Year 10 and continues into Year 11 and 12.
 This program has been designed in conjunction with research from the National Career Education Strategy (2019).